 3. You don’t need to spend time on trips to the gym.

 Talking about time management.
 You’ll have more time on activities that you enjoy and/or that bring you money.

 You won’t wait until someone will finish his set on the workstation that you need right now.
 You’ll be able to apply such techniques as ‘alternating sets’ or ‘circuits’ with no headaches.

 5. You will be able to do any exercises you find necessary.

 This one is old as hell.
 Deadlifts are dangerous?
 Squats are dangerous?
 Military Presses are dangerous?
 Are you kidding me?
-Improper technique and being a moron through adding more weight than you can handle are dangerous.
-Deadlift is one of the best exercises out there.
+Improper technique and being a moron by adding more weight than you can handle are dangerous.
+The deadlift is one of the best exercises out there.
 It works just about every muscle in your body.
 It should be a staple exercise of any program.
-As said, it is one of those exercises that give you the most bang for your buck.
+That said, it is one of those exercises that give you the most bang for your buck.

-[UPDATE: well, this reason is good but description is not so good actually.
+[UPDATE: well, this reason is good but the description is not really so good.
 Talking from my current experience I can say that not everyone should do squats, deadlifts or military presses due to some possible limitations.
-But this doesn't mean not doing them at all.
-If for some health reason you can’t perform these exercises you need to find proper alternative.
-If you can’t do Military press due to back injury replace it with Handstand Push-Ups etc.]
+But this doesn’t mean you shouldn’t do them at all.
+If for some health reason you can’t perform these exercises you will need to find a proper alternative.
+If you can’t do Military presses due to a back injury, replace it with Handstand Push-Ups, etc.]

 6. You’ll be able to drop weights.